-This program is seeking applications from prospective "Ultimate Recipients" to distribute funding to deliver EV charging infrastructure projects in public places, on-street, in multi-unit residential buildings (MURBs), at workplaces, or for light-duty vehicle fleets.
+This program is seeking applications from prospective "Ultimate Recipients", in priority non-urban communities, to distribute funding to deliver EV charging infrastructure projects in public places, on-street, in multi-unit residential buildings (MURBs), at workplaces, or for light-duty vehicle fleets.
 These eligible locations are defined in Section 1.2, below.